aaron-grau/curic/capstone/demos/sample_project_proposal/docs/flux-cycles.md

 * `fetchAllNotes`
   0. invoked from `NotesIndex` `didMount`/`willReceiveProps`
   0. `GET /api/notes` is called.
-  0. `receiveAllNotes` is set as the callback.
+  0. `receiveAllNotes` is set as the success callback.

 * `createNote`
   0. invoked from new note button `onClick`
   0. `POST /api/notes` is called.
-  0. `receiveSingleNote` is set as the callback.
+  0. `receiveSingleNote` is set as the success callback.

 * `fetchSingleNote`
   0. invoked from `NoteDetail` `didMount`/`willReceiveProps`
   0. `GET /api/notes/:id` is called.
-  0. `receiveSingleNote` is set as the callback.
+  0. `receiveSingleNote` is set as the success callback.

 * `updateNote`
   0. invoked from `NoteForm` `onSubmit`
   0. `POST /api/notes` is called.
-  0. `receiveSingleNote` is set as the callback.
+  0. `receiveSingleNote` is set as the success callback.

 * `destroyNote`
   0. invoked from delete note button `onClick`
   0. `DELETE /api/notes/:id` is called.
-  0. `removeNote` is set as the callback.
+  0. `removeNote` is set as the success callback.

 ### Notes API Response Actions